IIT Jodhpur: School of Design

+Admission to the MDes programmes is based on the Common Entrance Examination for Design (CEED) scorecard for institute-sponsored seats, with additional selection criteria for self-sponsored seats, followed by a studio test and portfolio evaluation.

 Research

 At IIT Jodhpur sponsored research and development programs were and are carried out in Centers of Excellence in the areas of information and communication technology, energy, and systems sciences.
 The French government had shown its interest in helping IIT Jodhpur develop its research and academic institute.
 IIT Jodhpur has signed an Agreement on Academic Exchanges and MoU with Nara Institute of Science and Technology, Japan.

 Student life

 Cultural festivals

 The annual inter-collegiate festival Ignus, usually held in the month of February is a cultural and technical festival hosted by the student body.
 It features competitions and events involving participants from all over the country, and concerts by eminent performers.

 The annual inter-collegiate sports week, Varchas is another event organized by the student body.
 It involves participation from a number of institutes around the country in various sports competitions including athletics, badminton, basketball, football, cricket, chess, tennis, table tennis, volleyball and Jodhpur mini-marathon.

 Students are also actively involved in activities like dramatics, literary arts, stargazing, music, quizzing, and fine arts.
 The Entrepreneurship Cell, which supports the growth of startups involves the student community in innovation and business activities as well.